St. Jude Children's Research Hospital launches a new era of This Shirt Saves Lives campaign in Spanish

 Oct 16, 2019, 08:00 ET

-MEMPHIS, Tennessee, Oct.
-16, 2019 /PRNewswire-HISPANIC PR WIRE/ -- St. Jude Children's Research Hospital® announced the launch of the Spanish-language version of its widely popular This Shirt Saves Lives campaign at the Billboard Latin Power Players Summit Party in Los Angeles.
+MEMPHIS, Tenn., Oct.
+16, 2019 /PRNewswire/ -- St. Jude Children's Research Hospital® announced the launch of the Spanish-language version of its widely popular This Shirt Saves Lives campaign at the Billboard Latin Power Players Summit Party in Los Angeles.
 Launching with Mexican-American singer, songwriter and actress Becky G, the new t-shirt, "Esta Camiseta Salva Vidas," introduces a new era of the national campaign that inspired a mainstream movement to support the lifesaving work of St. Jude: Finding cures.
 Saving children.®

 The Billboard Latin Power Players Summit, along with Billboard's Latin American Music Awards held later this week, brings together a vast and vibrant group of young Latinx artists and musicians spanning several musical genres and reaching fans throughout the world.